Unramified covers and branes on the Hitchin system: Introduction

-In this paper, we introduce families of dual $\BBB$-branes and $\BAA$-branes on $\M_X(n,d)$, the moduli space for the self-dual group $\GL(n,\CC)$.
-Our construction is notable for two reasons.
-Firstly, our branes are supported on a subspace $B^\gamma\subset B_{X,n}$ of the singular locus of the Hitchin map.
-Secondly, as required in the general picture, our branes come equipped with natural hyperholomorphic/flat sheaves and, taking due account of these, we can explicitly prove (when $d=0$) that the branes are dual under a Fourier-Mukai transformation over an open dense subspace $B^\gamma_\red$ of $B^\gamma$.
+Starting from a connected unramified cover $p:C \to X$ of degree $n$ and Galois group $\Gamma$, we introduce in this paper new types of $\BBB$-branes and $\BAA$-branes on $\M_X(n,d)$, the moduli space for the self-dual group $\GL(n,\CC)$.
+As required in the general picture, our $\BBB$-branes come equipped with flat, hence hyperholomorphic, bundles.
+We explicitly prove (when $d=0$) that their (fiberwise) Fourier--Mukai transform generically yields a sheaf supported exactly over the support of our $\BAA$-brane.
+As expected, the support of the $\BAA$-brane depends on the hyperholomorphic bundle over the $\BBB$-brane.

+These branes are supported on a subspace $B^p\subset B_{X,n}$ of the \emph{singular locus} of the Hitchin system.
+For a dense open subset $B^p_{\ni} \subset B^p$ of {\it nodal} and {\it integral} spectral curves, the normalization of these curves is $C$ itself.
+Since $p : C \to X$ is unramified, $B^p_{\ni}$ is, by definition, contained in the so-called \emph{endoscopic locus} of $h_{X,n}$ (cf. \cite{HP,Ngo}).
+So our construction (more precisely, its analogue for the Langlands dual groups $\SL(n,\CC)$ and $\PSL(n,\CC)$) may eventually be relevant in the context of geometric endoscopy, introduced by E. Frenkel and E. Witten in \cite{FW}.